Skip to main content

 • Lower-leg interface coverage where standard shoe covers do not provide enough height or stability.

-• Workflows where top-and-ankle tie control reduces slippage and “pumping” during walking (a common particle release driver).
+• Workflows where top-and-ankle tie control reduces slippage and "pumping" during walking.

 Why customers consider BDOB-L